9 Summer Lesson Planning Tips for Exhausted Elementary Music Teachers

 Did you have music curriculum objectives you didn’t cover because you ran out of time?
 Plan ways to maximize your classroom efficiency.
 Take a peek at this post with actionable tips to Talk Less and Teach More Music.

 Need help to find songs and activities that teach specific music elements?
 Take a peek at this FREE Elementary Music Literacy Resource Guide.
-The detailed “at-a-glance” index of music elements makes it easy to find the perfect activities to teach each element.
+The detailed “at-a-glance” index of music elements makes it easy to find the perfect activities to teach each music element.
 This guide includes both free and paid resources to help you enhance your elementary music lessons.

-Design Music Lesson Plans for “Long-Lasting” Learning
+Design “Add-On” Music Lesson Plans

 Just because you taught a “one and done” lesson that covered a curriculum objective does not mean your students have mastered or learned that concept.
 Music lessons should be comprehensive and repeated many times.
 But that doesn’t mean boring!

 “Add on” new activities or take a different focus to help expand the lesson and keep it fresh.
-Adding a game, Orff instruments, dynamics, different articulations, etc. allows for repetition that holds students’ interest and cements learning.
-I call these “add-on” activities.

-Getting Ready for the Start of a New School Year
+Prepping for the Start of a New School Year

 Keep it simple.
-Put hard and fast parameters on the amount of time you devote to preparing your classroom and lesson plans for the first day of school.
+Put hard and fast parameters on the amount of time you devote to prepping your classroom and lesson plans for the first day of school.
 Your workload can expand exponentially if you allow it to.
 Design simple, effective, comprehensive lessons and consider it done.

 Strategic summer lesson planning can help you better manage the back-to-school rush.
 Work efficiently and do your best.
 This is all anyone can ask.
 Afterward, take a few extra days to relax and enjoy before the school year starts.